Breaking the Cycle of Passive Aggressive Business Cultures

 Passive aggressive business cultures

 A passive aggressive business culture (PABC) is a challenge for stakeholders, leaders, employees, and their customers.
-Although the American Psychological Association (APA) does not recognize a diagnostic category for passive aggressive personality disorder (PAPD) in the DSM-V the construct yields some utility when evaluating a company’s competitive fit within its industry.
-A business’ resistance to growth, development, and to the acquisition of competitive competencies can result from both active and passive mechanisms.
+The American Psychological Association (APA) does not recognize a diagnostic category for passive aggressive personality disorder (PAPD) in the DSM-V. However, the construct yields some utility when evaluating a company’s competitive fit within its industry.
+A business’ resistance to growth and development can result from active mechanisms.
+Passive mechanisms also contribute to the resistance to the acquisition of competitive competencies.

 Diagnosis: